 Action Steps Marked as Mastered Since 2020

 In September 2019, Young Middle School began using Whetstone.
-They were very intentional with how they rolled out the platform, beginning with only giving month.
+They were very intentional with how they rolled out the platform, beginning with only giving feedback once per month.
 After that, coaches began giving bite-sized pieces of feedback that teachers could quickly and easily implement, and started using action steps to encourage progress and continual improvement.
 In addition to observations and feedback, Young Middle School also used Whetstone for meeting planning and recording minutes in Weekly Data Meetings and PLCs.
 “We wanted to get everyone on board from the beginning and to do that, we had to build trust in each other and the platform and make feedback non-threatening,” said Stimpson.
 “I’m encouraged by the results we’re already seeing already.
 Instructionally speaking, we are in the best place we’ve been in several years.
 Teachers who struggled with instruction have built their instructional capacity… Our feedback process is resulting in improved instruction.”

 This year, Stimpson started using Whetstone with her leadership team to support and strengthen capacity.
 “Whetstone allows me to be as purposeful and intentional with feedback to my leaders as my leaders are in their feedback to teachers,” she said.
 “We are building a culture of success grounded in feedback, and that kind of culture transfers well to any learning environment.
 I’m proud of the progress we’ve made thus far.”